-The Republic of Malta offers multiple benefits to local businesses as well as non-residents (foreign nationals).
+The Republic of Malta offers multiple benefits to local businesses.
 From its low taxes to the cost of formation and maintenance of companies, entrepreneurs consider Malta as one of the more favourable destinations from which to run a business.

 Additionally, the country has become a transparent financial hub with an open door to European markets with a population of more than 500 million people.

 Setting up a company in Malta is straightforward, and anyone can establish a business in the country, as long as you are aware of the right processes and business requirements, and have a business account.

 Today, we'll cover all aspects of opening a company in Malta and how you can get started with your business right away.

 Documents needed for a corporate account

 As a new business owner in Malta, the first thing you need to do is to open a business account.
 You can either do this in Malta or in the country of your residence.
 You do not necessarily have to be present in the country to do so.